 The Bernese Mountain Dog is one of four breeds of cattle dogs originating in Switzerland.
 The Bernese Mountain Dog (Berner Sennenhund, Dürrbächler), the Greater Swiss Mountain Dog (Grosser Schweizer Sennenhund), the Appenzell Mountain Dog (Appenzeller Sennenhunde), and the Entlebucher Mountain Dog breeds are appreciated worldwide for their adaptability, working abilities, and as exceptional companion dogs.

-The Appenzell Mountain Dog, and the Entlebuch Mountain Dog breeds are classified by the AKC as FSS® breeds and as such are not eligible for AKC registration.
+The Appenzell Mountain Dog is classified by the AKC as FSS® breeds and as such are not eligible for AKC registration.
 The AKC provides the Foundation Stock Service® service to allow these purebred breeds to continue to develop while providing them with the security of a reliable and reputable avenue to maintain their records.
-Appenzell Mountain Dogs and Entlebuch Mountain Dogs are approved to compete in AKC companion events including obedience, tracking, agility and rally.
+Appenzell Mountain Dogs are approved to compete in AKC companion events including obedience, tracking, agility and rally.

 For more information on Swiss Mountain Dogs please visit the following websites.
 The organizations/association listed below are recognized by the AKC as the official Parent Clubs for their respective breeds.